Fort Lauderdale Child Custody Attorneys

 Your Guide to Child Custody in Florida

 For many parents, child custody battles are the most stressful and frustrating aspects of the divorce process.
-How child custody battles play out can have significant ramifications on the abilities of each parent to form a healthy bond and relationship with their child or children, so navigating a child custody case is often a nerve-wracking process.
+How child custody battles play out can have significant impacts on the abilities of each parent to form a healthy relationship with their child or children, so it’s important to navigate a child custody case successfully.

 If you’re involved in a child custody case, you need a family law attorney who will pursue your best interests.
-At the Arcaro Law Group, our attorneys have more than 35 years of combined experience helping clients tackle divorce cases and related issues such as child custody.
+At the Arcaro Law Group, our attorneys have more than 35 years of combined experience helping clients navigate divorce and establish healthy and meaningful parental time-sharing plans.

 What’s the Difference Between Legal and Physical Custody?